 Windows 10 (USB Installer)

 Windows 10 is your best bet when it comes to picking an operating system.
 This version is a USB installer.
-View

 Samsung Ultra-Slim External CD DVD±R/RW

 A lot of people are moving away from internally mounted optical drives, and it’s easy to see why!
 This one is definitely one of the cheaper & better options to consider.
-View

-Building a budget gaming PC for around $400 is a really challenging thing to do, to do it right that is.
+Building the best budget gaming PC for $400 and under is a really challenging thing to do, to do it right that is.
 You have to balance power with price, and it has to be done well.
-This build is hopefully a good example of positive balance.
+This build is a good example of positive balance.